500Foods/Catheedral/README.md

 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
 Or start a dicussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.
 As the project unfolds, additional resources will be made available, including platform binaries, more documentation, demos, and so on.

 ## Sponsorship
-If you find this work interesting, helpful, or useful, saving you time, money, or both, please consider direclty supporting these efforts financially via [GitHub Sponsors](https://github.com/sponsors/500Foods) or donating via [Buy Me a Pizza](https://www.buymeacoffee.com/andrewsimard500).
+If you find this work interesting, helpful, or useful, or that it has sved you time, money, or both, please consider direclty supporting these efforts financially via [GitHub Sponsors](https://github.com/sponsors/500Foods) or donating via [Buy Me a Pizza](https://www.buymeacoffee.com/andrewsimard500).
+Also, be sure to check out these other [GitHub Repositories](https://github.com/500Foods?tab=repositories&q=&sort=stargazers) that may also be of interest to you.